contensis/contensis.github.io/docs-src/content-types/field-editors/editor-boolean.md

 | [Content guidelines](/content-types/field-editors/field-properties.md#content-guidelines) |  Provides guidance to an author of the expected content that the field should contain. |

 ### True condition value
-The true condition value provides a text label representation for the true condition of a boolean.
+The true condition value provides a text label representation for the true condition of a Boolean.
 It could be a variety of positive labels such as true, yes, on, valid or enabled.

 ### False condition value
-The false condition value provides a text label representation for the false condition of a boolean.
+The false condition value provides a text label representation for the false condition of a Boolean.
 It could be a variety of negative labels such as false, no, off, invalid or disabled.